russrimm/Oil-Gas-CodeFirst/docs/END_TO_END_TRANSCRIPT.md

 ---
 ### 3. Prerequisites
 Tools: VS Code, Node.JS (LTS version), Git, Power Platform Tools VSCode Extension.
+For non-coders, I also highly recommend using Github Copilot with Beast Mode and GPT-5 along with a few MCPs like Context7, Memory, SequentialThinking, Github, and MS Learn.
 Environment: Power Platform or Global admin needs to enable “Power Apps code apps” feature; users require a Power Apps Premium license (trial OK for evaluation).

 ---
 ### 4. Initialization Flow (From Quickstart → Customized App)
-1. Create or clone a Vite + React + TS project
+1. Create or clone a Vite + React + TypeScript project.
-2. `npm install @microsoft/power-apps`
+2. Add the Power Apps SDK dependency (see README for exact command syntax).
-3. `pac auth create --environment <ENV_ID>`
+3. Authenticate the PAC CLI to the target environment (refer to README command section).
-4. `pac code init --displayName "LearningPortal3D"`
+4. Initialize code app metadata with an appropriate display name.
-5. Implement `PowerProvider.tsx` to call SDK `initialize()` then render root React tree
+5. Implement `PowerProvider.tsx` so it calls the SDK `initialize()` before rendering the React tree.
-6. Add UI scenes, GSAP for animation, and Three.JS for 3-D enablement
+6. Add UI scenes, GSAP animation helpers, and Three.js 3D visualization modules.
-7. Local dev: `npm run dev` (concurrently Vite + `pac code run`)
+7. Start local development (dual run of Vite and the local host proxy).
+See README for the development command.
-8. Build: `npm run build`
+8. Produce a production build (build command documented in README).
-9. Publish: `pac code push` → obtain hosted URL
+9. Publish the compiled bundle to the Power Apps environment (push command in README) and note the returned URL.

 ---
 ### 5. Repository Structure (Key Files)